 Here is a great printable resource guide by Dr. Ann that includes many tips on how to decrease the risk of breast cancer.

-If you are looking for some specific foods to add into your diet to help decrease your risk of this cancer- consider eating more fiber, omega 3’s, cruciferous vegetables, and folate filled foods. –doctoroz.com
+If you are looking for some specific foods to add to your diet to help decrease your risk of this cancer- consider eating more fiber, omega 3’s, cruciferous vegetables, and folate-filled foods.

 I have known some individuals and have heard some gripping stories of extremely health contentious people who seemingly do everything right.
 Despite valiant efforts towards wellness, sometimes friends are still struck down by cancer.
 At the end of the day, each of us should do the best we can with the resources we have.
 In this broken world, even bad things happen to good people.
 May we all be mindful to take responsibility for ourselves, and love and support one another.